Aliases for YOD1 Gene

 GeneCards Summary for YOD1 Gene

 YOD1 (YOD1 Deubiquitinase) is a Protein Coding gene.
 Diseases associated with YOD1 include Brown-Sequard Syndrome.
-Among its related pathways are Ovarian tumor domain proteases and Protein ubiquitination.
+Among its related pathways are Metabolism of proteins and Deubiquitination.
 Gene Ontology (GO) annotations related to this gene include thiol-dependent ubiquitin-specific protease activity and Lys48-specific deubiquitinase activity.

 UniProtKB/Swiss-Prot Summary for YOD1 Gene

 Hydrolase that can remove conjugated ubiquitin from proteins and participates in endoplasmic reticulum-associated degradation (ERAD) for misfolded lumenal proteins.
 May act by triming the ubiquitin chain on the associated substrate to facilitate their threading through the VCP/p97 pore.
 Ubiquitin moieties on substrates may present a steric impediment to the threading process when the substrate is transferred to the VCP pore and threaded through VCP's axial channel.
 Mediates deubiquitination of 'Lys-27'-, 'Lys-29'- and 'Lys-33'-linked polyubiquitin chains.
 Also able to hydrolyze 'Lys-11'-linked ubiquitin chains.
 Cleaves both polyubiquitin and di-ubiquitin.
 May play a role in macroautophagy, regulating for instance the clearance of damaged lysosomes.
 May recruit PLAA, UBXN6 and VCP to damaged lysosome membranes decorated with K48-linked ubiquitin chains and remove these chains allowing autophagosome formation (PubMed:27753622).